Blanchardstown Centre

-The Blanchardstown Centre is one of Ireland's largest shopping centres, located in Blanchardstown, Dublin, Ireland.
+The Blanchardstown Centre is one of Ireland's two largest shopping complexes, located in Blanchardstown and Coolmine, western suburbs of Dublin, Ireland.
 It opened in October 1996 and was extended in 2004 to create extra retail space.
-It lies in the administration of Fingal County Council.
+It lies in the administrative area of Fingal County Council.

-The Blanchardstown Centre is served by over 600 bus movements per day, and is close to Dublin's M50 radial motorway, and adjacent to the M3 motorway.
+The Blanchardstown Centre has an annual footfall of 16.5 million, and is served by over 600 bus movements per day, and is close to Dublin's M50 radial motorway, and adjacent to the M3 motorway.

-In June 2016 the centre was sold to the Blackstone Group by Green Property for an estimated €950m.
+In June 2016 the centre was sold to the Blackstone Group by Green Property for an estimated €950m, making it the most expensive property ever sold in Ireland; Blackstone in turn sold it to Goldman Sachs, who put it back on the market mid-2023.

 Stores

 The centre contains over 180 stores, including banking outlets and dining facilities, three retail parks and 7,000 free car parking spaces.
 The anchor stores in the shopping centre itself include Dunnes, Penney's, and Marks and Spencer.
-A former anchor, Debenhams Ireland, was closed in April 2020, however Flannels has since replaced Debenhams, which is due to open in late 2022.
+A former anchor, Debenhams Ireland, was closed in April 2020, however the unit was subdivided into two with Flannels and Zara taking the units, which opened in late 2022.
 Other tenants include H&M, Superdry Store, Vero Moda, Jack & Jones, River Island, JD, BT2 and Zara.
 The Blanchardstown Centre is also home to Ireland's largest TK Maxx store, Lifestyle Sports and 53 Degrees North, all of which are located in the "fashion park".
-Surrounding the centre are three retail parks, two of which are part of the centre, whilst the other, WestEnd Retail Park, is operated separately and features stores such as New Look, Argos, Lidl, Dealz, Nike Outlet, Heatons and Next.
+Surrounding the centre are three retail parks, two of which are part of the centre, whilst the other, WestEnd Retail Park, is operated separately and features stores such as New Look, Lidl, Dealz, Nike Outlet, Heatons and Next.
 Harvey Norman, Smyths Toys, Currys PC World, Waltons Music, Elvery's Sports and DFS are also located in the retail parks around the centre.

 The complex includes a 9-screen cinema operated by Odeon Cinemas and a Leisureplex entertainment centre.

 Non-retail developments

-Other amenities located in or adjacent to the centre include the Draíocht arts centre, as well as Ireland's "largest purpose built public library".
+Other amenities located in or adjacent to the centre include the Draíocht arts centre, as well as Ireland's "largest purpose-built public library".

 At the time of building, the greater Blanchardstown area had a population of over 120,000.
 In the period that followed the 1996 opening of the retail spaces, additional commercial and office spaces were leased to eBay, Fingal County Council and Liberty Insurance - who relocated their headquarters to the site, bringing "over 1,300 staff to the area daily".
 The Crowne Plaza hotel chain also built a four-star 200-bedroom hotel within the development in 2008.